tatuylonen/wikitextprocessor/README.md

   heuristically identifying templates that need to be expanded before parsing is reasonably possible (e.g., templates that emit table start and end tags)
-* Processing and expanding Wikitext parser functions
+* Processing and expanding wikitext parser functions
 * Processing, executing, and expanding Scribunto Lua modules (they are very widely used in, e.g., Wiktionary, for example for generating [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet)